NathanStevenson/UltiHub/README.md

     - Implement each of the above features and UI described and allow teams to customize their default landing page
     - Use Night Train guys to help test and see if they have any feedback about what to add

-5. After thorough testing release to the public (if really flushed out look into payment gate services ($10 a year))
+- [ ] After thorough testing release to the public (if really flushed out look into payment gate services ($10 a year))

+- [ ] Develop an app for the plaform

 ### Features